-54. The measurement of the volume change of NDP is feasible and a meaningful concept which represents the changing amounts of goods and service periodically available for net export, consumption and deepening of the non-financial assets balance sheet.
+53. The measurement of the volume change of NDP is feasible and a meaningful concept which represents the changing amounts of goods and services periodically available for net export, consumption and deepening of the non-financial assets balance sheet.
 When CFC is estimated with the help of a PIM, the estimates will usually be available in current and in volume terms.
 Yet, such estimates are at present not widely disseminated.
-However, the Penn World Table, previously referred to, can be used to derive the volume change estimates of NDP (net of CFC), in addition to those of GDP.
-The outcomes are plotted for the six largest economies in the chart 3.
+However, the Penn World Table, is an example illustrating the derivation of the volume change estimates of NDP (net of CFC), in addition to those of GDP.
+The outcomes are plotted for the six largest economies in the chart 3.7

-55. The chart shows that there may be periods in which the acceleration of economic growth is strongly driven by capital expansion.
+54. The chart shows that there may be periods in which the acceleration of economic growth is strongly driven by capital expansion.
 This is when NDP growth rates are typically lower than GDP growth rates.
 Otherwise, the chart shows that annual movements are comparable.
 That is to be expected as CFC estimates are generally not prone to shocks.